 Leave no trace.
 Pack out what you pack in.
 Most preserves do not have trash cans.
 Littering is prohibited.

 Abuses of trail etiquette should be brought to the attention of a ranger or call the Midpen main office at 650-691-1200.

-Coal Creek Open Space Preserve Caltrans Silicon Valley Vista Point: Access the pull-out area on Skyline Boulevard (opposite Russian Ridge Preserve gate RR01), approximately 1.2 miles north of Page Mill Road and 6 miles south of Highway 84.
+Silicon Valley Vista Point Roadside Parking (25 spaces): This parking area, which is owned and operated by Caltrans, is temporarily closed.
+Access the pull-out area on Skyline Boulevard (opposite Russian Ridge Preserve gate RR01), approximately 1.2 miles north of Page Mill Road and 6 miles south of Highway 84.

-Coal Creek Alpine Road Trailhead: Accessible to hikers, bicyclists and equestrians from Alpine Road.
+Upper Alpine Roadside Parking (7 spaces): Accessible to hikers, bicyclists and equestrians from Alpine Road.

 - Dogs: Dogs are allowed only on designated trails in this preserve (marked on map) and must be controlled on a 6-foot or less leash.
 Self-retracting leashes are allowed with a maximum extended length of 25 feet.
 Extended leashes must be locked at 6’ when in the presence of other visitors.
 Visitors may have no more than three dogs per person.
 Bag dog waste and take it with you.
 Midpen accommodates service dogs in preserves wherever we allow public access.
 For more information visit the Dog Access page.